HDFGroup/hdf-rest-api/Types/index.rst

 Example
 -------

-A JSON representation of an attribute that consist of a 3 element array of object references.
+A JSON representation of an attribute that consists of a 3 element array of object references.
 The first element points to a group, the second element is null, and the third element points to a group.